ebu/coreplus-demo/README.md

 > Important!: **Make sure the docker engine resource for memory is more than 8GB.**

+> Note: If you have run it previously and you are not getting the latest changes you can run this command to build the images for the latest changes and then run it
+For Windows
+``
+docker-compose -f ./docker-compose-local.yml build --no-cache ``
+For Mac
+``
+docker-compose -f docker-compose-local.yml build --no-cache ``

 To install the local version we will go to the terminal in the coreplus-demo directory and run this command.

 For Widnows
 ```bash